Hpro1/Daniel-Hadaya-LUTMobileAndroid/README.md

 How to run the app

 * Download the project via GitHub, extract it to your desktop and open it using Android Studio.
 Run the app via virtual device through Android Studio.
-* Download the apk file located in: SoftwareDevelopmentSkills\app\build\outputs\apk\debug\mobileCalc.apk install and run it in your smartphone, or Android emulator.
+* Download the mobileCalc.apk file located in the main page of this project.
+Install and run it in your Android smart phone or Android Emulator.

 See the app in action [VIDEO]: